AwaizOSS/python/notes.md

 - repr() provides a string representation suitable for debugging, str() provides a more user-friendly string representation, and print() is a function for outputting text or values to the console internally useing str() to get object and print it.
 - for learning about slicing operations we can use the string '0123456789' and play with [: :], yes it can take a third parameter. this is actually not used in production
 - we have upper(), lower(), strip(), replace("string1","string2"), find(), count('str'), "a" in "abc"
-- chai="masala, lemon, mint" for converting into list strip(", ")
+- chai="masala, lemon, mint" for converting into list split(", ")
 - string with variables<br>
   chai='lemon'<br>
   order='I want {} tea'<br>